BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 If you feel the need to discourage your cat from biting your toes, there are some things you could do.
 One of the easiest ways to keep your cat from licking your toes is to simply wear socks more often.
 The saying “out of sight, out of mind” really comes into play here.

 While it may seem silly, it can be effective.
 If your cat can not see your toes, they may not feel their instinctual need to hunt or groom you.
-If that doesn’t seem to work try rubbing essential oils on those areas, or creams that smell of citrus, lemon, or lavender, basically anything that will dissuade your kitty from licking your toes.
+If that doesn’t seem to work try rubbing essential oils on those areas, or creams that smell of citrus, lemon, orange, or lavender, basically anything that will dissuade your kitty from licking your toes.

 While we’ve been taught that cats are nothing like dogs and they can’t be trained the truth is that cats are being trained every minute they spend in our company.
 The important thing to remember is the fact that cats don’t understand shouting and punishment.
 Even something seemingly innocent like spraying them with water shouldn’t be used to change their behavior.